 It’s been in my pocket yesterday and most of today, so I can get a good feeling for it.

 The pocket clip itself is reversible, so you can either use it with the clip upwards or downwards.
 This can definitely be a Pro for some.
 I personally don’t care so much with AA flashlights.
 But it is definitely handy, so you can attach it to a baseball cap for instance.

 Build Quality, Knurling and Anodizing

 Anodization is the coating of a flashlight.
-The quality of anodisation with all Convoy flashlights is very good.
-I would say, it is even better that a big flashlight brand, Klarus.
+The quality of anodization with all Convoy flashlights is very good.
+I would say, it is even better than one of the bigger flashlight brands, Klarus.

 The threads near the head are bare, so they can make good contact, and the threads on the tail side are anodized, so a quick twist of the tailcap does a permanent lockout.
 Is that necessary?
 Not really with this kind of flashlight.
 It is more useful for flashlights with an electronic side switch.
 Because they tend to discharge the battery.